Export Controls Handbook

 The Export Permits Regulations require that a U.S. Export Authorization be provided with every application to export goods or technology that are:

-- goods incorporating any goods of U.S.-origin that are controlled goods, or
+- Items incorporating any goods or technology of U.S.-origin that is/are controlled under the Schedule of the Defence Production Act , or

-- goods manufactured in Canada using any goods of U.S.-origin that are controlled goods.
+- Items manufactured in Canada using any goods or technology of U.S.-origin that is/are controlled under the Schedule of the Defence Production Act .

 A U.S. Export Authorization means a copy of any of the following approvals issued by the United States (Department of State) under the International Traffic in Arms Regulations (ITAR):